Experiment Designer: Posterior-Aware Lift Test Design#

 Warning

 Causal identifiability matters.
 The designer recommends experiments based on the MMM’s posterior, but the posterior is only as good as the model.
 If the model has identifiability issues (e.g. highly correlated channels, confounding from unmeasured variables), the predicted lifts and assurance values may be misleading.
-A lift test can help resolve these issues, but only if the experiment is well-designed and cleanly executed.
-In particular:
+Assurance is conditional on the model being reasonably well-identified — a confidently wrong posterior will produce confidently high assurance.
+The designer flags high spend correlation automatically, but users should always review model diagnostics (posterior predictive checks, prior sensitivity) before acting on recommendations.

 Note